 Connecting with populations that make central Pennsylvania unique

 Health care is not a one-size-fits-all proposition.
 We recognize that needs differ not only by age and gender, but also by geography, income, ethnicity and cultural beliefs.
-From our York-based "For Heart's Sake" cardiovascular health program targeting African-Americans to WellSpan Ephrata Community Hospital's long-standing relationship with the Plain Community, which includes Old Order Amish and conservative Mennonites, WellSpan seeks to understand and develop healthcare options that allow all of our neighbors to achieve their health goals following approaches that work best for them.
+From our York-based "For Heart's Sake" cardiovascular health program serving the unique health needs of African Americans to WellSpan Ephrata Community Hospital's long-standing relationship with the Plain Community, which includes Old Order Amish and conservative Mennonites, WellSpan seeks to understand and develop healthcare options that allow all of our neighbors to achieve their health goals following approaches that work best for them.

 Laying the foundation for the care needs of tomorrow